 - Provision of significant social benefit through the allocation of homes to vulnerable individuals identified as being in housing need through the local authority.

-- Partnership working with a First Priority Housing Association (FPHA), local care providers and local authorities.
+- Partnership working with local care providers and local authorities.

 - Funding is from central government and local authorities.